 The Catholic Foundation for the Diocese of El Paso was established in 2001 to support the growing needs of our Catholic community.

-The Foundation is governed by a volunteer Board of Directors from El Paso and West Texas.
+The Catholic Foundation is governed by a volunteer Board of Directors from El Paso and West Texas.
 Founding board members include Bishop Armando X. Ochoa, Rev. Richard A. Matty†, Sister Helen Santamaria, SL, Rudolph “Rudy” Miles, Calvin Kessler, and Carolyn Mora.

 Each year, the Foundation holds a different Stewardship event.
 Past events have included Stewardship Days, the Mass Attendance Count, Steward of the Year Contest, Stewardship Workshops and Stewardship Classes held through Tepeyac’s Summer Institute.